MicrosoftDocs/office-developer-client-docs/docs/shared/manageability-applications-with-the-office-365-click-to-run-installer.md

 - **Status**: Returns **APPLY_WIP** to indicate that apply work is in progress.

 > [!NOTE]
-> **Note:** Since OfficeC2RCOM is a COM+ service and is dynamically loaded, you need to call **CoCreateInstance** every time you call a method on this class to ensure that you get the expected result.
+> Since OfficeC2RCOM is a COM+ service and is dynamically loaded, you need to call **CoCreateInstance** every time you call a method on this class to ensure that you get the expected result.
 The COM+ service will handle creating a new instance if necessary.
 When one of the methods is called for the first time, COM+ will load the **IUpdateNotify** object and run it within one of the dllhost.exe instances.
 The new object will stay active for about 3 minutes in idle.
 If a subsequent call is made within three minutes of the last call, the **IUpdateNotify** object will remain loaded and a new instance is not created.
 If no call is made within three minutes, the IUpdateNotify object will be unloaded and a new **IUpdateNotify** object will be created when the next call is made.

 ## Click-to-Run installer COM API reference guide